ptv-logistics/SharpMap.Widgets/README.md

 ### What the project shows
 * Efficiently render large data sets on "slippy" map widgets with SharpMap
+* Add interaction to pick an item
-+ Implementing SharpMap interfaces to render your custom data source
+* Implementing SharpMap interfaces to render your custom data source
-+ Sharing your map business-code between web and desktop applications
+* Sharing your map business-code between web and desktop applications

 ### The basic technique